Dear Introverted Overthinker,

 - Continue to breathe in through your nose and out through your mouth.
 Try to inhale enough so that your lower abdomen rises and falls.
 Count slowly as you exhale.

 Then, imagine yourself letting go of whatever is bothering you.
-Try it.
-It can’t hurt.

 Now if only I could get better at taking my own advice…

 Did you enjoy this article?
-Subscribe to our newsletter just for INFJs to get more stories like this.
+Sign up for our newsletters to get more stories like this.